 The estate has also been focusing on the quality of its wine.
 Starting with the 2005 vintage, the wines at Rayne Vigneau have become much more interesting to lovers of Sauternes.
 The owners have started to turn everything around for the better.

 When to Drink Chateau Rayne Vigneau, Anticipated Maturity, Decanting Time

-Of course the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
-With Chateau Rayne-Vigneau and frankly, all Sauternes, temperature is more important than decanting.
+Of course, the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
+With Chateau Rayne-Vigneau and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Chateau Rayne Vigneau with Wine and Food Pairings

 Chateau Rayne Vigneau is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The wine will naturally warm in the glass, while it develops more aromatic complexities and fleshes out.